 Program Support Opportunities

 Program supporters enjoy acknowledgement at the support event, as well as recognition in the digital and print versions of the meeting program, on the website, and on signage throughout the convention center.
-These opportunities have the potential to be viewed by more than 30,000 meeting participants.
+These opportunities have the potential to be viewed by nearly 30,000 meeting participants.

 Note: The content of Society for Neuroscience scientific programs, events, and services is developed by scientists, either individually or in their capacity as members of SfN committees or other governing bodies.
 Content is not developed in consultation with sponsors, and commercial advertisers or supporters have no influence over the selection of topics or speakers.
 Where applicable, disclosure of grant or commercial support received by official speakers at SfN-sponsored events will be indicated within event information.
 The commercial sponsorship of courses or workshops does not constitute a guarantee or endorsement of quality or value of the sponsoring entity's product or claims.
 Private support contributes significantly to SfN's mission, and the Society thanks contributors for their support.